HanWenfang/syncless/trunk/README.txt

      note that native Syncless is faster than native Concurrence, because Syncless provides sockets and buffered files as a C (Pyrex) extension.

+     gevent works with patch.patch_gevent() with some limitations, see the docstring of patch_gevent() for more details.
+See also examples/demo_gevent.py .
+Please expect low performance, because gevent uses greenlet, so either greenlet or Stackless has to be emulated (with syncless.best_greenlet or syncless.best_syncless) so that Syncless and gevent can work in the same process.
+The emulation is at least 20% slower, but it can be much slower.
+(Speed measurements needed.)

-     The others don't work yet, but it might be fun to add support for one of them. gevent, Eventlet and Concurrence use libevent, so techincally it wouldn't be too much work to unify the event loops.
-For Eventlet and gevent, one would have to emulate greenlet using Stackless Python.
+     Eventlet doesn't work yet, but it might be fun to add support for it.
-     There is emulation code in the Syncless codebase, but it's 20% or even more slower than greenlet.
+     It has low priority though, because it's not as popular as gevent or Concurrence.

+     Please note that Syncless, gevent, Eventlet and Concurrence use libevent (with Syncless being able to use libev as well), so techincally it's possible to unify the event loops.
+This has been done with Syncless + gevent (where the Syncless main loop processes both Syncless and gevent notifications).
+For Concurrence this was not needed, because the libevent abstraction (event notification) design of Concurrence was so clean that it could be efficiently emulated by Syncless (no matter libev or libevent).

 Q14.
 Is it possible to use select(2) (select.select) with Syncless?